culvertsoft/mgen/README.md

  * Support for generic types
  * Heterogeneous containers
  * Support for polymorphic types (maps directly to c++/java class hierarchies)
- * Customizable generators (generated code contents and functionality)
- * Customizable parsers
  * Plug-in architecture for loading custom parsers and generators
+   * Ability to extend to new generated languages
- * Ability to extend to new languages
+   * Ability to extend to new idl languages

 #### The MGen Code Generators